henter/yokubi/src/Section1/Part2/Lesson27.md

 Is it okay <b>if</b> I kill this dude?
 </pre>

 ば implies that the condition is sufficient for the result to come to happen.
 It’s a true logical “if”.
 This can even be used for certain requests, like "If you're late, just call and I'll handle everything".
 However, ば doesn't imply that the condition will eventually happen, so it can’t be used in things like "When you come around, come see me".
+In narration, it can sometimes mean "X happened, and then Y", but this non-conditional usage is fairly limited and not as common outside of literary works.

 For the ば conditional of the copula だ, we need to “expand” it into である and conjugate that instead.